KaiBot3000/slackometer/README.md

 ### Using Slack-o-meter

--Sign in to Slack using OAuth by clicking "Get Team"
+- Sign in to Slack using OAuth by clicking "Get Team"

 ![image](/static/allow_slack.png)

 - See a visual representation of your team!
 Color corresponds to average sentiment, while size corresponds to traffic.